abdelaliabouelhassan/veriphy/README.md

 ## Setup Project on Server Production

+- before you start you need to setup it first locally
 - open the project in your terminal
 - cd to the project directory
 - cd to core directory. `cd core`